 Uses standardized naming and complete genre tags

-Features crisp, hi-res album art, including some I designed myself
+Features crisp, hi-res album art, including some that I designed myself

 Even though iTunes only contains a fraction of my 20,000+ track collection, every time I open it, it's a joy to browse.